grassroot-software/grassroot_curriculum/foundations/introduction/motivation_and_mindset.md

 Learning to code is incredibly rewarding but can also be difficult and frustrating.
 Like any skill worth knowing, it takes time to acquire, and it can't be learned in a weekend or even a month.
 With that said, we believe anyone can learn how to program as long as they are willing to put in the time and effort.

-So before we get into the meat of the curriculum, we're going to go over the following to help you get the most out of The Odin Project: the things that will help you succeed in your goal of learning to code and the pitfalls that you should try to avoid.
+So before we get into the meat of the curriculum, we're going to go over the following to help you get the most out of The Grassroot Project: the things that will help you succeed in your goal of learning to code and the pitfalls that you should try to avoid.

 ### Motivation